rohan-v8rma/VM-setup-shell-scripts/README.md

 Syntax: `chmod u+x <file-name>`
 This command is used to give the shell script `<file-name>` executable permissions.

+A file retains the permissions it had even when its name is changed.

 ## comment operator (`<<`)
 Syntax: